Wolfie8935/My_Personal_Website/README.md

 - Sections for about, resume, testimonials, and contact
 - Pure HTML, CSS, and JS
 - No php for contact form
+- ChatBot with AI built into it trained to answer my website questions

 ## Demo